Harry Nixon: Life and career

 Nixon was widely seen as the "heir apparent," and had earlier turned down Hepburn's offer to recommend that Nixon be appointed Premier, as Nixon insisted the leadership should be the choice of the party, not of Hepburn.
 However, Hepburn, while resigning as Premier, insisted on remaining as party leader, and simply appointed his ally, Gordon Daniel Conant as the new Premier of Ontario on October 21, 1942.
-Nixon resigned from the cabinet on October 22, 1942 in opposition to Hepburn's refusal to allow a leadership convention to elect a new leader.
+Nixon resigned from the cabinet on October 22, 1942, in opposition to Hepburn's refusal to allow a leadership convention to elect a new leader.
 Conant was forced to resign after only six months due to serious divisions in the party, and a leadership convention was called.
 Nixon was chosen as Liberal leader, and thus appointed Premier in May 1943, but his government was unable to win the election held three months later, and the Liberals were reduced to third place behind George Drew's Progressive Conservatives and Ted Jolliffe's Co-operative Commonwealth Federation.
-Nixon resigned as Liberal leader on December 10, 1944 and nominated Hepburn as the party's House Leader (interim leader).
+Nixon resigned as Liberal leader on December 10, 1944, and nominated Hepburn as the party's House Leader (interim leader).
 Hepburn led to party into the 1945 provincial election.

 Harry Nixon remained a Liberal Member of Provincial Parliament (MPP)1 until his death in 1961.
-His son, Robert Nixon succeed him as MPP, and later became leader of the Liberal Party but never Premier.
-He served as Treasurer in the Cabinet of David Peterson from 1985–1990.
+His son, Robert Nixon succeeded him as MPP, and later became leader of the Liberal Party but never Premier.
+He served as Treasurer in the Cabinet of David Peterson from 1985 to 1990.
 Harry Nixon's granddaughter (and Robert Nixon's daughter) Jane Stewart served as a Cabinet minister in the federal Liberal government of Jean Chrétien.